 Type 1: Some pirates are major threats whenever they appear.
 Seeing the Jolly Roger on the horizon is bad news for the dashing, clean-cut heroes, who will soon have to deal with a wave of unwashed brutes intent on looting as much as they can, killing the crew, and... ahem..."abducting" the women.
 Generally the easy go-to bad guys for anything in The Cavalier Years.
 These pirates are pure evil.
-They have, in fact, thoroughly earned their Real Life designation hostis humani generis or in literal Latin, "enemies of mankind in general".
+They have, in fact, thoroughly earned their Real Life designation hostes humani generis or in literal Latin, "enemies of the human race".

 Mostly, the pirates can be found in the Caribbean, a few hundred years ago, but they pop up anywhere and everywhere — any sea-faring hero can expect to meet pirates at least once.
 Elizabethan-era privateers (such as the aforementioned Sir Francis Drake) used to be quite popular but have fallen out of favour in recent decades.

 Space Pirates occur in the far future, sailing the ocean of space.
 They usually throw people out of the airlock rather than making them Walk the Plank, and may substitute some alien flier for the parrot.

 Sky Pirates have flying ships but otherwise resemble the standard Pirate.

 If the pirates are mixed up with the occult, expect voodoo, zombies and/or skeletons (sometimes including the pirates themselves), and cursed treasure.